shakkednoy/shakkednoy.github.io/index.md

   <img src="shakkednoy.jpg" width="20%" />
 </div>

 Hi, I'm Shakked!
-I'm a first-year PhD student in the Economics Department at MIT, interested in labor economics, behavioral economics, and political economy.
+I'm a second-year PhD student in the Economics Department at MIT, interested in labor economics, behavioral economics, and political economy.

 On this website, you can find my [research](http://shakkednoy.com/research/) and my [CV](http://shakkednoy.com/cv.pdf).
 Below, you can find an abridged list of working papers and publications.